Sam Loxton

 After a slow start to the historic campaign, Loxton struck form midway through the English summer and forced his way into the team for the last three Tests.
 He played a prominent role in the Fourth Test, scoring an aggressive and counterattacking 93 that helped Australia pry the initiative from England; the tourists eventually won the match.
 In 1949–50, Loxton cemented his position in the national team, playing in all five Tests in South Africa and scoring his only century at international level.
 He remained a regular member of the Test team until a form slump during the 1950–51 home season; he was dropped after three Tests against England and never played for Australia again.
 Loxton continued to play for Victoria in domestic competition until retiring at the end of the 1957–58 season.

 A member of the Liberal Party, Loxton entered politics and was a member of the Victorian Legislative Assembly, representing the electoral district of Prahran from 1955 to 1979.
 During this time, Loxton was also active in cricket administration at club, state and international level.
 He was a state selector for over two decades, and served at national level for ten years, starting in 1970–71.
 He was also the team manager for Australia's tour of the subcontinent in 1959–60, overseeing a successful campaign despite a spate of serious illnesses to personnel.
 Loxton had to deal with a variety of tumultuous events on and off the field during his tenure, often relating to player misconduct, and retired from cricket administration in 1981 following the underarm incident.

-He was appointed Officer of the Order of the British Empire (OBE) in the 1979 Birthday Honours for service to the parliament of Victoria and sport.